ModularDevicesMalleableAudio/mdma/MSEQ-docs-views.md

 #### Velocity sequencer
 Exactly the same thing as the velocity sequencers for the synth views.
 There are two of these views, one each for the tuned volca drum sequencers.

-## Modular stage sequencer
-16 step grids are fine.
-But sometimes you want that polyrhythmic bleep bloop.

-This view is an attempt to make a stage sequencer that is a homage to the intelijel metropolis in terms of functionality.
-The launchpad UI is a bit trickier than the other sequencers, but you can get some wild patterns out of it.

-The idea is that there are two 8-stage sequencers, with each stage consisting of up to 22 steps each (stage length is variable, but not every value is possible), and a last step functionality allowing for the 8 stages to reset after varying lengths (can be as high as 16,32,64,128 steps).

-Each stage has a mode, which is either a rest, a single held note, a repeated note for each step in the stage, or one single note for the first step of the stage, followed by rests until the next stage.

-The sequencers are assignable.
-This means that they can take over the operation of one of the other sequencers in the MSEQ.
-This is set in the config view.

-For each view (except the config view), stage sequencer A is on the left, and stage sequencer B is on the right.
-In the config view A is on the top half, and B is the lower half.

-#### Note input
-This view allows you to pick the notes that the stage sequencer will play at each one of the 8 stages.
-NB that depending on the lengths of each stage, and the chosen last step value, you might not get to the later stages.

-#### Stage / Modes

-The stage section is the top half.
-Stages are either 1,2,3, or longer.
-If they are longer (the top value), then they are set on the subsequent Length Extension view.

-The modes section specifies the mode for each stage.
-The mode is either a rest, a single held note, a repeated note for each step in the stage, or one single note for the first step of the stage, followed by rests until the next stage.

-#### Length Extension
-Length extension view allows you to set longer stage lengths.

-#### Config
-In this view, control for stage sequencer A is on the top 4 rows, and controls for B are on the lower half.

-Set the sequencer to take over with the stage sequencer here -that is the top two rows (white background), with the selected sequencer highlighted pink (?).
-Then also set the last step for the stage sequencer in the subsequent two rows (with 16 possible options, and the selected one being green).

 # Launchcontrol views
 ## Standard views